oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/GetDockerDetailsForYourTenancy.md

 ## Chosing the repo name

 You now need to chose a name for your repository,this is a combination of the OCIR registry and tenancy you determined above and a repo name you chose.

-An OCIR repo name looks like \<OCIR Id\>/\<Object Storage Namespace\>/\<repo_name\>
+An OCIR repo name looks like \<OCIR region code\>.ocir.io/\<Object Storage Namespace\>/\<repo_name\>

 - Chose something unique **TO YOU** e.g. your initials : tg_repo
 - this must be in **lower case** and can **only contain letters, numbers, underscore and hyphen**